Follow @SESYouthMinistry on Instagram

 Saint Elizabeth Seton Youth Ministry is currently expanding in its high school ministry.
 It currently offers a thriving, Christ-centered, community-minded Life Teen program on selected Sunday evenings, 6:30 – 8 PM.
 SES Life Teen is open to all high school students, Freshman – Senior, whether or not they are members of the parish.
 All students are welcome to experience an “SES Life Night” for one night, and if a student desires to return, a release form must be filled out by the parents that will cover the entirety of the school year.

 A weekly youth group gathering called IGNITE will be held Wednesday evenings.
 Please refer to the Events section of our website for more information.

 Sacrament of Confirmation

 Saint Elizabeth Seton offers a dynamic program to high school Confirmation students, utilizing both Life Teen and Ascension Press’ Chosen program.
 Students will need to attend a combination of Chosen classes, held during the week, and Life Nights, held on Sunday evenings, over the course of two years.
-Confirmation students will be aided by incredible CORE team leaders and a youth minister who is excited and ready to lead them in their faith journeys.
+Confirmation students will be aided by incredible CORE team leaders and a youth minister who is excited and ready to lead them in their faith journey.